codegowhere/react-inject-env/sample/dotenv/README.md

 ## 4. Change variables and re-serve

-Try editing the `.env` file in the root folder and steps #2 and steps #3
+Try editing the `.env` file in the root folder and re-run steps #2 and steps #3

 _.env_